Friday, June 30, 2023

 After her arrest, Harvey Fleetwood telephoned the San Juan jail on her behalf, identifying himself as a United States marshal.
 The connection led to an unraveling of a vast ring headed by Fleetwood.
 Within days six other drug transporters hired by Fleetwood were in jail in San Juan, all of whom told the same story.
 Harvey was the last to be captured, and it came on the very day his article on the drug addict appeared.
 On January 27 The New York Times reported, "Mr. Fleetwood was arrested on Sunday after a high-speed automobile chase down Fifth Avenue, according to the Federal authorities."

-More recently, 128 West 82nd Street was converted to a total of five apartments.
+Around 2014, 128 West 82nd Street was restored to a single family home.
 One of only two of the 1886 row to survive, it still exudes the charm that attracted Horace Clark and his wife nearly 140 years ago.

 photograph by the author